awgraves/homelab-chronicles/content/ch-2-ssh.md

 ![ssh enabled](/ssh_enabled.jpg)

-I see its running and ***enabled***, so systemd will start it automatically on boot. ✅
+I see its running and ***enabled***, so systemd will always start it on boot. ✅

 ## Server IP
-Next I'll need to configure the IP of my box on the network.
+Next I'll configure the IP of my box on the network.

 ### Whats the address?